cadin/panels/docs/comic-data/layers/index.md

 default: 0
 {: .prop-default}

 The amount of parallax movement to apply to this layer (between `0` and `1`).
 A layer with a higher value will move more in relation to the frame border.
-In general, layers closer to the viewer should have a higher parallax value than layers in the distance.
+In general, layers closer to the viewer should have a lower parallax value than layers in the distance.

 ### x